sonic-net/SONiC/doc/nat/nat_design_spec.md

 As long as the hardware entry is not installed, the NAT translation and forwarding is done in the Linux kernel using the iptables and conntrack entries.

 #### 3.4.1.1 No NAT Zones in the Kernel
 Similar to the zone per L3 interface that is programmed in the hardware, there is no concept of NAT zone on the interface in the Kernel.
-As a result, no zone checks can be done in the kernel when doing NAT.
-Matching is done against the outbound interface for the POSTROUTING/SNAT traffic and matching against the inbound interface for the PREROUTING/DNAT traffic.
-The outgoing interface parameter should be passed to the iptables rules to ensure that the NAT is done for the software routed traffic in the kernel only when the packet is sent on the interface corresponding to the outside zone.
-Without the interface parameter, any software routed packet can get NAT'ted.
+To achieve zone checks in the kernel, rules are added in the iptables 'mangle' tables to put a MARK on the packet at the ingress and the egress.
+The MARK value is derived from the zone value (mark = zone+1 to avoid using default 0 value as the MARK value).
+When the packet traverses the kernel, 'mangle' tables rules are executed before the 'nat' tables rules at every stage.
+Hence we can match on the MARK value in the 'nat' table rules after it is set by the 'mangle' table rule.

+Effectively the POSTROUTING/SNAT happens for packet that is going out on any interface in the same outbound zone, and the PREROUTING/DNAT happens for packet that is coming in on any interface in the same inbound zone

-For the static NAT/NAPT configurations, the iptables rules do the SNAT by matching against the outgoing interface and do the DNAT by matching against the incoming interface.
+For the static NAT/NAPT configurations, the iptables rules do the SNAT by matching against the outbound zone and do the DNAT by matching against the inbound zone.
-For the dynamic SNAT/SNAPT configuration, the iptables rules do the SNAT by matching against the outgoing interface.
+For the dynamic SNAT/SNAPT configuration, the iptables rules do the SNAT by matching against the outbound zone.

 #### 3.4.1.2 Loopback IP as Public IP
 In typical DC deployments, the Loopback interface IP addresses can be used as public IP in the static NAT/NAPT and dynamic Pool binding configurations.
 Reason being that the Loopback IP is always UP and reachable through one of the uplink physical interfaces and does not go down unlike the physical interfaces.
 To be used as the public IP, the Loopback interface should be configured with a zone value that is same as the zone value configured on the outside physical interfaces.
 Loopback interface zone configuration is not propagated to the hardware.

-The iptables rules added in case of loopback interface, match against the zone value instead of matching on the outgoing interface as in the case of physical interfaces.
-To achieve that, rules are added in the iptables mangle tables to put a MARK on the packet at the ingress and the egress.
-The MARK value is derived from the zone value (mark = zone+1 to avoid using default 0 value as the MARK value).
-When the packet traverses the kernel, 'mangle' tables rules are executed before the 'nat' tables rules.
-Hence we can match on the MARK value in the 'nat' table rule after it is set by the 'mangle' table rule.

 For example, if user configures the Loopback0 interface with the public IP to be source translated to, with 2 uplink outside interfaces Ethernet28, Vlan100 in the same zone as below: